apocas/restai/README.md

   <img src="https://github.com/apocas/restai/blob/master/readme/assets/ragsql.jpg" width="750"  style="margin: 10px;"/>
 </div>

-- **Connection**: Supply a mySQL or PostgreSQL connection string and it will automatically crawl the DB schema, using table and column names it’s able to figure out how to translate the question to sql and then write a response.
+- **Connection**: Supply a MySQL or PostgreSQL connection string and it will automatically crawl the DB schema, using table and column names it’s able to figure out how to translate the question to sql and then write a response.

 ### Inference